 3. Use proper techniques for extinguishing small fires, such as the PASS method.

-4. To extinguisher a small fire using the PASS method:
+4. To extinguish a small fire using the PASS method:

 PULL the pin: This releases the operating lever and allows you to discharge the extinguisher.

 AIM at the base of the fire: Point the extinguisher hose/nozzle at the base of the fire.

 SQUEEZE the lever above the handle: This discharges the extinguishing agent.
 Releasing the lever will stop the discharge.

 SWEEP from side to side: Moving carefully toward the fire, keep the extinguisher aimed at the base of the fire and sweep back and forth until the flames appear to be out.
 Watch the fire area.
 If the fire re-ignites, repeat the process.